 If you want to buy a new manufactured home and install it in a beautiful manufactured home community you will likely be restricted to a personal loan or chattel loan at higher interest rates.

 It’s a system setup to benefit a select few and was created by design.
-It’s no accident that you will probably have to finance your new manufactured home through the very dealer that sold it to you and at higher interest rates than comparable home loans.
-It’s a ‘buy here, pay here’ deal for manufactured housing instead of used cars!
+It’s no accident that you will probably have to finance your new manufactured home through the very dealer that sold it to you.
+Not to mention at higher interest rates than comparable home loans.
+Consider it a ‘buy here, pay here’ deal for manufactured housing instead of used cars!
 Ironically enough, manufactured home salespeople are paid on commission just like a used car dealer.

 One study indicates that the rates for chattel loans are typically at least two to five percentage points higher than those on mortgages for similar homes and that the chattel loans typically hold twenty-year, rather than thirty-year, terms.
 A 2006 study found one lender’s chattel loan rates ranged between seven and 10.5%, and a second lender’s between 7.5% and 15%.
 (Source)